Nerajno/begin-to-code/lessons/javascript/lesson-6/presentation.md

 ---
 An even better idea is to send them to Rick Astley's video.

+Try running one of these code examples and clicking on the links for yourself to see what happens.
 ***************************************************************
 ## Events you can `preventDefault()`

-* Links (a elements): click event to navigate
+* Links (a elements): `click` event to navigate
-* Forms: submit event to submit and navigate
+* Forms: `submit` event to submit and navigate
-* Form inputs: mousedown event to focus
+* Form inputs: `mousedown` event to focus

 ---
 Here are some events for which there is a browser default behavior